TomDing19/SocialRecommenders/README.md

-# Additional Files
+# Research on Social Recommenders

-This folder contains additional codes used in experimentation apart from the source code taken from https://github.com/Coder-Yu/RecQ
+This folder contains codes used in experimentation apart from the source code taken from https://github.com/Coder-Yu/RecQ

 ## Files
-**Data Generation** : This folder contains the code used to generated TwitterEgo social rating network dataset from Twitter data
+**Data Generation** : This folder contains the code used to generated TwitterEgo social rating network dataset from [Twitter](https://snap.stanford.edu/data/egonets-Twitter.html) data

 **HyperParameterTuning**: Contains sample code used for tuning hyperparameters discussed in the paper